 Common Character Concerns: Are You Fit to Admit?

-But some aspects of your past may prompt questions which require the attention of experienced bar admissions counsel.
+Skeletons in your closet and past indiscretions may prompt questions which require the attention of experienced bar admissions counsel.

 Character Committees look to an applicant's history to determine whether the person will be fit to practice law in the future.
 In such investigations, honesty is paramount and a failure to disclose material facts, no matter how embarrassing or problematic, will greatly jeopardize the applicant’s chance of practicing law.

 While a failure to disclose can be fatal, candidates with a history of criminal offenses and other infractions are often admitted to the bar if they can provide convincing evidence of rehabilitation.
-In short, the Board of Law Examiners and the Court of Appeals of Maryland are more likely to excuse past indiscretions if they are, indeed, a part of the individual's past.
+In Maryland, the District of Columbia and virtually all jurisdictions, bar examiners, character committees and courts are more likely to excuse past indiscretions if they are, indeed, a part of the individual's past.
 However, problems often arise when the applicant has shown a continuing pattern of misconduct – especially when that pattern continues after the person has been admitted to law school.

 While not an exhaustive list, most character and fitness issues arise from the following:

-- Criminal Offenses - while a single marijuana possession charge back in college may easily be overcome, a pattern of criminal misconduct, or very serious offenses involving dishonesty or violence, arouse greater concern.
+- Criminal Offenses - a single marijuana possession charge back in college won't preclude your admission.
+But multiple crimes, or very serious offenses involving dishonesty or violence, may raise concerns about your respect for the law itself.
 This is particularly true if the pattern continues into law school or beyond, as this will belie evidence of rehabilitation;

 - Financial Irresponsibility - like criminal misconduct, a person with a history of eluding creditors or a failure to pay taxes shows a certain disregard for his legal obligations.
 This is even true of those with numerous unpaid parking tickets or a range of other debts.
-Because respect for the law is important in practicing law, it is likewise important to the Character Committee.
+Because respect for the law is important in practicing law, it is likewise important to bar admissions committees.
 Financial instability, including credit problems and prior bankruptcies, also raises concerns that, as a lawyer, the individual may present greater risks when dealing with a client's money or charging for time spent on a case;

 - Civil Lawsuits - if you have been sued in the past, you will need to disclose the nature of the litigation on your bar application.
 The details may raise concerns about excessive debts, allegations of fraud or dishonesty, respect for legal obligations, and other misconduct;